 …and without transparency.
 As shown, after reducing transparency certain UI elements like menus will no longer pick up color cues from content behind them.

-Although transparency in OS X is realized through GPU-accelerated graphics, these effect take a toll on the battery so that’s something to consider as well.
+Although transparency on Mac is realized through GPU-accelerated graphics, these effect take a toll on the battery so that’s something to consider as well.
 In that regard, disabling transparency may even boost the frame rates of the user interface, especially on older hardware.

 People who suffer from motion sickness may also prefer a more opaque appearance of their Mac’s operating system.
-Whatever your reason for hating frosted glass appearance may be, here’s how you can reduce transparency effects throughout OS X Yosemite and El Capitan.
+Whatever your reason for hating frosted glass appearance may be, here’s how you can reduce transparency effects throughout macOS.

 How to reduce transparency of the Mac’s user interface